 The Control Environment deals with whether all levels of the organization are committed to high levels of integrity and demonstrate those values in their day-to-day work.
 Next, is there a structure of responsibility and authority in the organization?
 This involves everything from authorizing spending based on a pre-determined signatory authorization policy to periodic employee and program performance reviews by appropriate levels of management.
 Senior management and the board set the “tone at the top” and communicate expectations for the rest of the organization.
 Organizational processes are evaluated in light of those expectations and variances to be reviewed and realigned in a timely basis with board oversight.

 Risk assessment is a term you may hear tossed around since the new Uniform Guidance took effect for federal grant recipients.
 For federal agencies, risk assessment means looking at whether a non-federal entity is a good bet to complete the objectives of the federal award in a responsible and effective manner.
 For pass-through agencies, a risk assessment is part of developing a plan for monitoring sub-recipients.
 When it comes to internal controls, the phrase “risk assessment” addresses ways to ensure that the organization has plans in place to identify, analyze, and respond to a variety of risks.

 Auditors are looking for assurance that risk is being reviewed across ALL levels of the organization.
 The board and senior management start the process by ensuring that there are sufficient levels of expertise to make sure that effective oversight is happening.

 Component 3: Control Activities

-Control activities (which should not be confused with the control environment) are where the devil’s in the details.
+With control activities (which should not be confused with the control environment), the devil is in the details.
 This part of an internal control system is where the actual tasks that can minimize the opportunities for waste, fraud, and abuse are put into place.
-Again this component of internal controls involves multiple levels of your organization when it works well.
+Again, this component of internal controls involves multiple levels of your organization when it works well.